LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 php artisan migrate
 ```

-As a result of this, we will have a few new DB tables with prefix `telescope_*****` where it would store everything it monitors (it's much more than just DB queries).
+As a result of this, we will have a few new DB tables with the prefix `telescope_*****` where it would store everything it monitors (it's much more than just DB queries).

 ![](images/telescope-entries-db.png)

 ---

 **Side note**: important change for seeders.
-Since Laravel Telescope will monitor/measure every DB query, we need to disable that behavior in seeders, otherwise we will have huge polluted logs with millions of irrelevant `insert` statements.
+Since Laravel Telescope will monitor/measure every DB query, we need to disable that behavior in seeders, otherwise, we will have huge polluted logs with millions of irrelevant `insert` statements.

 **database/seeders/PerformanceTestingSeeder.php**:
 ```php